bura2017/alien4cloud-clouni-plugin/README.md

 The factory class which manages orchestrator lifecycle _implements IOrchestratorPluginFactory<T, V>_.

 Both classes must be annotated as _Component_ classes.

+If ApplicationContext in IOrchestratorPluginFactory used to add new orchestrator in SpringContext is NULL than it should beannotated as _@Autowired_.

 ## Config
 Location config contains the following parameters